 How will MCC's Occupational Therapy Assistant AAS program prepare me for my career or connect me to opportunities?

-Gain real-world experience and network in the community as you complete your fieldwork.
+Gain real-world experience and network in the community as you complete your fieldwork experiences and through application-based curricular activities.

 By the Numbers: